fabioformosa/metamorphosis-js/README.md

 **Metamorphosis** is set of libraries that provide utilities to convert objects from a class to another one.
 Tipically you'll have to convert entities to DTOs and/or viceversa.

-**Metamorphosis-js** is the NodeJs version of Metamorphosis library.
-It's imported also in [metamorphosis-nestjs](https://github.com/fabioformosa/metamorphosis-nestjs) to be used in project based on the popular framework [NestJS](https://nestjs.com).
+**Metamorphosis-js** is the typescript version of Metamorphosis library.
+It's imported also in [metamorphosis-nestjs](https://github.com/fabioformosa/metamorphosis-nestjs) to be used in projects based on the popular framework [NestJS](https://nestjs.com).

 ![Chameleon - ph.
 George Lebada - pexels.com!](https://images.pexels.com/photos/754104/pexels-photo-754104.jpeg?auto=compress&cs=tinysrgb&h=325&w=470 " Chameleon - ph.
 Egor Kamelev - pexels.com")